JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 to be specified.
 Unsigned transactions are used when the sender does not need to be known and additional logic in the code provides additional data verification.

-Let's walk through how to set up each one:
+Let's walk through how to set each one up:

 ## Signed Transactions